juradohja/ece-ast-02-dependency-management-express/README.md

 ### ECE Paris
 ### Asynchronous Server Technologies

-# NodeJS
+# Dependency Management & Express
 ##### by: José Alberto Jurado

 ---

 ## Introduction

-This is the first of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
-It consists of a very simple and basic web application built with NodeJS.
+This is the second of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
+The basic NodeJS server created in [ece-ast-01-nodejs](https://github.com/juradohja/ece-ast-01-nodejs) was replaced with Express syntax.
+Also, a `package.json` file was added to include dependencies.
-It's purpose is to understand the basics of developing a web application with this tool, understanding callback functions, routing, query parameters and modules.
+EJS files were also created along with modules and Bootstrap and JQuery files to implement simple GET requests using AJAX.

 ## Run

-To run, simply execute `node index.js` and navigate to `localhost:8082/`.
+To run, simply execute `npm run dev` and navigate to `localhost:8082/hello`.
+You may insert `name` as a query parameter with any value to display it on the page.
 You may change the port at `index.js`.